vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:VideoExercise lang:python xp:50 skills:1 key:9a600c4910
 ## Introduction to user-defined functions

+Welcome to the course!
+My name is Francis and in this course, you'll learn to define your own functions.

+Specifically, you will be learning to do the following:

+- define functions without parameters,
+- define functions with single parameters, and
+- define functions that return a single value.

+Let's begin!

 You've learned how to use built-in functions in Python such as `print()` and `str()`.

 Recall that `print()` accepts a string (or a set of strings) and prints the string out into the shell.
 For example: